kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 ENTRYPOINT ["devops/docker_run/entrypoint.sh"]

-The problem is that Git repo doesn\'t work anymore
+The problem is that Git repo doesn't work anymore

 ```